105th Session of the ILC

 Governing Body decisions

 The Resolution concerning Decent work in global supply chains formed the basis for the development of a dedicated Programme of action, which the ILO Governing Body endorsed during its 328th session.
 The Programme of action sets the priorities for the Office’s work on global supply chains through 2021.
-It also serves as an internal coordination mechanism.
-At its 341st session in March 2021, the Governing Body directed the Office to take additional steps aimed at supporting development of a comprehensive strategy.
+At its 341st session in March 2021, the Governing Body directed the Office to take additional steps to support constituents in developing a comprehensive strategy on decent work in supply chains.

 The Programme of Action foresaw three dedicated Meetings to assess salient issues related to decent work in global supply chains.